uktrade/stream-read-xbrl/docs/how-data-is-extracted.md

+---
+layout: sub-navigation
+order: 3
-# How data is extracted
+title: How data is extracted
+---

 Each row of the data frame returned by stream-read-xbrl has data extracted from 3 sources.